 Exploration of the Christian story through dance and music.
-Children will work together and discuss together in pairs and small groups to create thought-provoking dance that brings alive key aspects of the life of Jesus, his teaching and message for Christians today.
+Children will work and discuss in pairs and small groups to create thought-provoking dance that brings alive key aspects of the life of Jesus, his teaching and message for Christians today.